oddy-boop/Edusync-git/src/supabase/schema.md

 -- ==================================================================
 -- EduSync Platform - Complete Database Schema
--- Version: 9.1
+-- Version: 9.2
--- Description: Makes the `schools` table publicly readable for the -- login page branch selector, but keeps all write operations secure.
--- Drops all existing tables for a clean installation.
+-- Description: Corrects the RLS policy for `user_roles` to allow -- users to view their own role, which is critical for login verification.
 -- ==================================================================

 -- To apply this schema: